Find files and folders that take up most space on Mac

 Steps on how to find and remove the biggest files on Mac:

-1. Launch Disc Space Analyzer.
+1. Launch Disk Space Analyzer.

 2. Select a disk or folder and click the Play button to scan it.